-The concept of living a ‘Zero Waste’ lifestyle is one that sounds quite daunting especially when plastic and packaging seem like an inevitable part of our lives these days.
-However, when faced with the fact that the US alone generated about 139.6 million tons of municipal solid waste in 2017, we are reminded of why it’s so important to lessen our personal contribution to this statistic (1).
+Embarking on a zero waste voyage can sound quite daunting - especially when plastic and packaging seem like an inevitable part of our lives.
+However, when faced with the fact that the US alone generated about 139.6 million tons of municipal solid waste in 2017, we are reminded of why it’s so important to seek out zero waste swaps (1).

 Therefore, the best way to make sure that plastic doesn’t end up in landfills is to buy products that don’t use it.
 Even if you recycle, it’s hard to guarantee that your recyclables actually end up getting recycled and therefore we need to reduce plastic generation at its production.

 Also, when talking about zero waste, it is important to remember that the phrase “zero waste” really means less waste.
 In reality, it’s not feasible to not produce any waste at all; however, we can all aim to produce as little waste as personally possible.

 The Easy Zero Waste Swaps!This blog will show you that there are simple ways for you to start or to deepen your zero waste journey with just a few easy zero waste swaps that don’t require major lifestyle changes.
 These zero waste swaps will be categorized into beauty, food, and home so that you may more easily find the swaps that you need.

 Category 1: Zero Waste Swaps for Beauty Related Products

 - Single-Use Cotton Pads → Reusable Cotton Pads

 - Single-Use Q-Tips → Reusable Silicone Q-Tips

 - Bottled Body Wash/Bottled Hand Soap → Anato Black Cedar Soap